 Jim’s professional background and diverse community leadership experience catalyzed the Foundation’s purchase of Leichtag Commons.
 He is a mentor and takes particular pride in being a champion of young leaders.
 He is a frequent presenter about the power of place in community engagement and in developing new models of social change.

 A longtime San Diegan whose community activism dates back to his youth, Jim draws upon many years of volunteer leadership experience in the nonprofit sector.
 Currently, Jim serves as a member of the Board of Directors of the Jewish Funders Network, an international organization dedicated to Jewish philanthropy and social enterprise.
-In past years, he served as President of the Board of Seacrest Village Retirement Communities and the Quail Botanical Garden Foundation doing business as San Diego Botanic Garden and as a member of the San Diego Foundation’s Board of Governors
+In past years, he served as President of the Board of Seacrest Village Retirement Communities and the Quail Botanical Garden Foundation doing business as San Diego Botanic Garden and as a member of The San Diego Foundation’s Board of Governors.

 Jim is a graduate of the University of California, Los Angeles.
 He earned a law degree from California Western School of Law and a Master’s in Taxation from New York University.
 He practiced law for 33 years.
 He and his wife live in Carlsbad, California.
-They have two married children and five grandchildren.
+They have two married children and six grandchildren.
 Jim is a passionate horticulturalist, an avid reader, and a lover of music.

 In Houston, Mr. Reiter was an attorney and businessman for over 35 years.
 He initially was Patent Counsel for the Manned Spacecraft Center of the National Aeronautics and Space Administration (NASA) and thereafter a partner in the law firm of Hyer, Reiter, Matthews, and Eichenroght until 1993.
 The practice of the firm was primarily in intellectual property law and dealt with the acquisition of employer/employee inventions, improvements, innovations and the protection and sale and licensing of those rights to others.
 The firm also engaged in federal patent litigation and licensing throughout the country.